 School Day Activities

 We have worked very hard to minimize our impact on students’ academic learning time as we designed, and when we deliver, our robust, realistic, and challenging (yet fun) sequence of diverse activities to students.
 Our messaging will help them understand more about the business world.
-Much of the information we offer is packed into a few in-classroom presentations and group competitive events.
+The information we offer is packed into a few in-classroom presentations, group competitive events, and a few key simulation games.
 These activities provide the opportunities students need to be involved in demanding projects in which they can …

 - assume leadership roles and also learn how to be great followers,